pubkey/rxdb/docs-src/rx-database.md

 ### multiInstance
 `(optional=true)`
-When you create more than one instance of the same database in a single javascript-runtime, you should set multiInstance to ```true```.
-This will enable the event-sharing between the two instances **serverless**.
-This should be set to `false` when you have single-instances like a single nodejs-process, a react-native-app, a cordova-app or a single-window electron-app.
+When you create more than one instance of the same database in a single javascript-runtime, you should set `multiInstance` to ```true```.
+This will enable the event sharing between the two instances.
+For exmaple when the user has opened multiple browser windows, events will be shared between them so that both windows react to the same changes.
+`multiInstance` should be set to `false` when you have single-instances like a single Node.js-process, a react-native-app, a cordova-app or a single-window electron app which can decrease the startup time because no instance coordination has to be done.

 ### eventReduce
 `(optional=true)`